iotaledger/susee-streams-poc/README.md

 functionality that is used in the SUSEE project.
 Additionally, the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.

 Following test applications are contained.
-For more details regarding the general usecases, actors, applications and workflows of the SUSEE project please see below in the
+For more details regarding the general workflows, actors, roles and modules of the SUSEE project please see below in the
-<a href="#applications-and-workflows">Applications and workflows</a> section:
+<a href="#workflow-model">Workflow Model</a> section:

 * [IOTA Bridge](iota-bridge)<br>
   * Needed by all Sensor applications to access the IOTA Tangle